Holiday cottage: Wales

-Holiday homes and second homes comprise 14% of the housing stock in Snowdonia, Wales, compared to the figure of 1% for the whole of Wales.
+Holiday homes and second homes make up 14% of the housing stock in Snowdonia, Wales, compared to the figure of 1% for the whole of Wales.
 Only in Gwynedd has the council put in place measures to control the number of holiday homes.
 But they only control new developments, by withholding permission where consent is likely to raise the figure in any community above 10%, they do not stop anyone from buying a holiday home.
 In Wales, a traditional group of holiday cottage agencies still exist as a network, and many of which still work collaboratively under Visit Wales, which used to be the Wales Tourist Board.

 Cornwall

 The number in Cornwall and the Isles of Scilly was calculated to be 5.6% in 2004 and 2006, this was the region which had the highest number of second homes in England.
 Within a year alone, between 2004 and 2005, the percentage of holiday/second homes in England increased by 3.3%.